-On January 7, 2008, the Underwriter Defendants filed a motion (in which the issuer defendants joined) to strike class allegations in 26 of the consolidated cases, including the case against us, on the ground that plaintiffs lacked a putative class representative in those cases at the time of their May 30, 2007 oral motion.
-On May 13, 2008, the Southern District of New York issued an order granting the motion in part and striking certain of the class allegations relating to the Section 10b-5 claims in 8 of the 26 actions, including the action against SBS.
-The order also requires Plaintiffs to make certain disclosures with respect to the putative class representatives in the remaining 18 actions.
-Once the disclosures are filed, Defendants may seek clarification of the Southern District of New York's May 13, 2008 order with respect to the status of the remaining 10b-5-related class allegations in the other 8 actions, including the SBS action, as well as the status of the Section 11-related class allegations.
+On January 7, 2008, the Underwriter Defendants filed a motion (in which the Issuer Defendants joined) to strike class allegations in 26 of the consolidated cases, including the case against the Company, on the ground that plaintiffs lacked a putative class representative in those cases at the time of their May 30, 2007 oral motion.
+On May 13, 2008, the Southern District of New York issued an order granting the motion in part and striking certain of the class allegations relating to the Section 10b-5 claims in 8 of the 26 actions, including the Section 10b-5 claim against SBS.
+The order also requires plaintiffs to make certain disclosures with respect to the putative class representatives in the remaining 18 actions.
+Once the disclosures are filed, the Underwriter Defendants and the Issuer Defendants may seek clarification of the Southern District of New York's May 13, 2008 order with respect to the status of the remaining 10b-5-related class allegations in the other 8 actions, including the SBS action, as well as the status of the Section 11-related class allegations.

-On June 11, 2009, pursuant to a motion filed on April 2, 2009, the Southern District of New York issued a preliminary order of approval of a settlement of all of the consolidated cases, including the case against us.
+On June 11, 2009, pursuant to a motion filed on April 2, 2009, the Southern District of New York issued a preliminary order of approval of a settlement of all of the consolidated cases, including the case against SBS.
 On September 19, 2009, the Southern District of New York conducted a hearing regarding the final approval of the settlement of all consolidated cases and, on October 5, 2009, issued an opinion finally approving the settlement.
-The settlement, which is subject to appeal, will result in a release of all claims against the Underwriter and Issuer Defendants, and their officers and directors, in exchange for an aggregate sum of approximately \$600 million (the settlement amount) to be paid into a settlement fund for the benefit of the class plaintiffs.
-SBS' and the individual defendants' share of the settlement amount would be fully funded by insurance.
+The settlement, which is subject to appeal, will result in a release of all claims against the Underwriter Defendants and the Issuer Defendants, and their officers and directors, in exchange for an aggregate sum of approximately \$600 million (the "Settlement Amount") to be paid into a settlement fund for the benefit of the class plaintiffs.
+The Company's and the Individual Defendants' share of the Settlement Amount would be fully funded by insurance.

-On October 23, 2009, several Objectors filed a petition for leave to appeal the Southern District of New York's class definition for purposes of settlement in the Second Circuit Court of Appeals (the Objectors' petition).
+On October 23, 2009, several objecting members of the class (the "Objectors") filed a petition for leave in the Second Circuit to appeal the Southern District of New York's class definition for purposes of the October 5, 2009 settlement (the "Objectors' petition").
 Several Objectors have also filed notices of appeal in the Second Circuit from the Southern District of New York's order approving the settlement.
-On October 29, 2009 Plaintiffs filed an answer in opposition to the Objectors' petition.
-On November 2, 2009, the Underwriter Defendants filed a response to the Objectors petition, taking no position on the petition, but noting that the classes were approved for settlement purposes only and reserving the right to oppose class certification in the event the settlement is not finally approved.
-The Issuer Defendants do not intend to file a response to the Objectors' petition.
+On October 29, 2009 plaintiffs filed an answer in opposition to the Objectors' petition.
+On November 2, 2009, the Underwriter Defendants filed a response to the Objectors' petition, taking no position on the petition, but noting that the classes were approved for settlement purposes only and reserving the right to oppose class certification in the event the settlement is not finally approved.
+The Issuer Defendants have not taken a position on the appeals.